AxilleasGalanis/ArithmeticCalculator/README.md

 # ArithmeticCalculator
-Arithmetic Calculator mane in Java.
+Arithmetic Calculator made in Java using Binary Trees.
+The program caclulates complex arithmetic expressions that include:

+1. Parentheses: indicate the priority of actions.